l460289052/Orbitool/readme.md

 8. Calibrate and continue (Enter)
 9. show selected spectrum

+# Tips

++ Please save workspace to disk when processing large file for saving memory.
+(Click Workspace->Save as)

 # UI

 Underlined character is a shortcut with Alt.
 Like 'Alt + A', 'Alt + B', etc.